 September 04, 2017 2 min read

-Clarence, started the Ozone therapy on August 4, 2014.
-Over the next four days, Clarence was given ozone treatments along with antibiotics and other supplements.
+Clarence started ozone therapy on August 4, 2014.
+Over the next four days, he was given ozone treatments along with antibiotics and other supplements.
 The ozone was administered in multiple ways including directly into the abdomen, into the rectum, through an IV, and topically in the form of ozonated oils.

-Sadly, Ozone therapy has been widely ignored as an acceptable method of treatment.
+Sadly, ozone therapy has been widely ignored as an acceptable method of treatment.
 Ozone is a proven therapy with a long history of safety and efficacy but, few people know of or would even consider ozone therapy.
 The vast majority of pet owners and veterinarians could benefit so immensely from the use of ozone therapy for their pets and patients.
 We would encourage you to read more about the effects and uses for ozone therapy in the veterinary clinic.